eppenga/GoldStar-Binance/README.md

 Please make sure the BUY and SELL URL both share the same ID, else the application is unable to match the orders.
 The parameters markup, spread, trade and key are optional.
 They take their defaults either from the configuration file or have predefined values.
 It is recommended to use a key and an https connection!
 Please find below some real world setups on how to run GoldStar.

-Simple example where you only set the required parameters initiating PAPER trades on the pair MATICBUSD, usefull for local testing to get to know the bot:
+Simple example trading the pair MATICBUSD:

 BUY:
 `http://foo.com/path/goldstar.php?id=a1&action=BUY&pair=MATICBUSD`